saumyaborwankar/evive-saumya-borwankar/README.md

 # evive-saumya-borwankar
 # **Menu Ordering System**

 This repository contains code for Evive Engineering Take Home Assignemnt.
-I have use Python to make my menu ordering system.
-Every file contains comment for better understanding.
+Used Python to make the menu ordering system.
+Every file contains comments for better understanding.
 I have included a few of my rules to the existing rules:
 1. For Dinner you cannot order more than 1 side
 2. For Dinner you cannot order more than 1 main